 The real benefit of urethane cement is that it maintains a very similar expansion coefficient of concrete thereby causing it to expand and contract similarly to its bonding surface.
 This allows for superior thermal shock values that are so vital in the food processing industry.

-Moreover, urethane cement typically cures for light traffic within 6 hours as opposed to epoxies owning a typical cure rate of 24-48 hours.
+Moreover, urethane cement typically cures for light traffic within 6 hours as opposed to a commercial grade concrete epoxy, which owns a typical cure rate of 24-48 hours.

 A Strong Finish with the Right Topcoat

-Commercial kitchen flooring has to be completed quickly.
+Restaurant kitchen epoxy flooring has to be completed quickly.
 Downtime is always costly, but especially so for commercial kitchens.
 A closed bakery can affect the community and restaurants that rely on it.

 That's why a polyaspartic coating is ideal for this type of project.
 It's a quick curing topcoat that can both resist heavy traffic, wear, and chemical exposure.